gwenjo/mario-memory/README.md

 **Home/ Easy Page**

-*Instruction message *
+**Instruction message:**
 1. Go to the home page on a desktop, you will find an instruction message of the game.
 Below the message is a button that says “Start the game!
 When you click the button, the message will disappear and you can start the game.
-The button has been tested and works on all the above mentioned devices
+The button has been tested and works on all te above mentioned devices

-*Navigation Bar: *
+**Navigation Bar:**
 1. You will see the navigation bar on the left.
 When you resize the screen to a smaller size, the menu will automatically adjust to a dropdown icon.
 When you click on it, the menu opens as a dropdown.
 Reading from top to bottom: EASY, MED, HARD.
 2. The functionality of the navbar has been tested, all links of the navigation are responsive.
 The pages have all been tested separately and work properly.

-*Reset button :*
+**Reset button:**
 1. Below the title of the game “Two Pairs of Animals” you will find the Reset button.
 When pressing this button, the cards will be shuffled and start a new game.
 2. Each time you press the Reset button, the game will restart and you will also see the instruction message appear back on the screen again.
 The button has been tested and works on all the above mentioned devices.

-The game:
+**The game:**
 1. On this page you will find 2 rows of 4 cards.
 2. You can start by turning the cards over.
 3. Remember the locations of the cards and make pairs of 2 of the same cards